-Opinion | What Democrats should learn from 2020′s Senate races
+Opinion | What Democrats should learn from 2020’s Senate races

 Incorrect polling in 2020 misled both sides into thinking that Senate contests in Iowa, Kansas, Alaska and Montana were much closer than they actually were.
 Even well-liked and well-known Democratic figures (e.g., Montana Gov. Steve Bullock) could not win in deep-red states.
 Perhaps the Trump era is unique, but the lesson Democrats might internalize from 2016, 2018 and 2020 is that Senate races have become just as predictable and polarized as House seats.
 (A majority of Republican pickups in House races occurred this year in states Trump won.)

 That, in turn, suggests that while there will be many Democratic pick-up opportunities in 2022 — given that Republicans will likely be forced to defend 21 seats, versus only 13 for Democrats — red states such as Ohio, Iowa and Indiana are true long shots for Democrats.
-Democrats would be wise to focus intently on Pennsylvania (where Republican incumbent Patrick J. Toomey is not running for reelection) and Wisconsin (where Republican Ron Johnson’s hard turn to the right and Trump sycophancy has put him out of step with a state trending blue).
+Democrats would be wise to focus intently on Pennsylvania (where Republican incumbent Patrick J. Toomey is not running for reelection) and Wisconsin (where Republican Ron Johnson’s hard turn to the right and Trump sycophancy have put him out of step with a state trending blue).

 The interesting case is North Carolina, which narrowly went for Trump in 2016 and 2020.
 Incumbent Republican Thom Tillis was helped by the Trump turnout and opponent Cal Cunningham’s last-minute sexting scandal.
 The other Republican senator from the state, Richard Burr, has announced that he will not seek reelection when his term ends in 2022.
 That opens another opportunity for Democrats in a state that has seen similar demographic trends (e.g. an influx of high-tech, college-educated workers) to those that eventually overwhelmed Georgia.
 (North Carolina’s Democratic governor, Roy Cooper, won reelection by a small but clear margin in 2020.)